weic99/matchcards/README.md

 # How to play
 - Select single player
 - Pick two Pokeballs,
-  -- if the Pokemon inside matches, you keep them.
+  - if the Pokemon inside matches, they stay opened.
+  - if they do not match, try again.
+- You win when all the Pokeballs are matched.